miladrahimi/phprouter/README.md

 $router->dispatch();
 ```

-As you can see, the middleware catches the request and a closure.
+As you can see, the middleware catches the request and the `$next` closure.
 The closure calls the next middleware or the controller if no middleware is left.
 The middleware must return a response, as well.
 A middleware can break the lifecycle and return a response itself,